 The West Jordan Cemetery is located adjacent to the historic Pioneer Hall at 7800 South 1300 West.
-It is accessible off of 7800 South and also 1300 West.
+It is accessible from 7800 South and 1300 West.
 Currently, plots are available for purchase.
-Below is a list of the service fees.
-More information is found in the Cemetery Pamphlet.or in Chapter 14 of the City Code.

 All dead interred in cemeteries

 No body of any deceased person shall be interred within the limits of the city except in the city cemetery or in such other cemetery as may be established with the consent of the City Council.